Category: Planning & Logistics

 No Stupid Questions: How Best To Pack My Panniers For Cycling Round The World?

 A reader writes: I’m keen to streamline my set-up and I’m curious to know what round-the-world pannier set-up you’d recommend… I’m thinking 2 × 12.5l front panniers, 2 × 12.5l rear panniers with an Ortlieb 31l Rack Pack and a 12l frame bag giving me around 93l storage.
-In addition, my front rack will enable […] Continue reading →
+In addition, my front rack will enable me to carry a small duffel bag if needed.
+I’m considering possibly getting 20l rear panniers but I feel they’re too bulky and unnecessary.
+However, for long stretches where water and food might be scarce, they could work out well.
+I’ll be beginning in March/April ‘24… Continue reading →

 -